 [Sung.]
 Tiptoe through the tulips …

 A line from the song “Tiptoe Through the Tulips” is a song written by Al Dubin and Joe Burke in 1929.
 It was used in the first ever Looney Tunes short, “Sinkin’ in the Bathtub” (1930) and was famously covered by Tiny Tim, who turned it into a hit in 1968.
 Sample lyrics: “Tiptoe to the window, by the window that is where I'll be/Come tiptoe through the tulips with me!/Tiptoe from your pillow, to the shadow of a willow tree/And tiptoe through the tulips with me!”

 She's trying to wish him into the cornfield right now.

-In the Twilight Zone episode "It's a Good Life," the creepy kid (played by Billy Mumy) uses his supernatural powers on people who displease him to "wish them" into a mystical cornfield, never to return.
+In the Twilight Zone episode “It’s a Good Life,” the creepy kid (played by Billy Mumy) uses his supernatural powers on people who displease him to “wish them” into a mystical cornfield, never to return.
 Time Magazine and TV Guide both praised it as one of the best episodes of the series.
 A somewhat altered remake was featured in the 1983 anthology film Twilight Zone: The Movie.
 Joe Dante directed and Bill Mumy had a cameo role.
 (Thanks to Kurt Steidl for this reference.)